saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/espresso.md

       failedOnly: true
 ```
 :::info NOTE
--`failedOnly` is effective only when targetting Real Devices.
+`failedOnly` is effective only when targeting Real Devices.
 -:::

 ---